 Quality indicators/criteria 1 - 5 1.
-Study p rogramme and study programme's design and development 1.1 The structures, regulations and processes for quality assurance provide the 5 adequate information and data for the support and management of the programme of study for all the years of study.
-5 1.2 Quality Assurance processes safeguard the quality and the fulfillment of programme's purpose, objectives and the achievement of the learning outor Particularly, the following are taken into consideration: 1.2.1 The disclosure of the programme's curricula to the students and their implementation by the teaching staff 5 1.2.2 The programme webpage information and material 5 1.2.3 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training 5 1.2.4 The procedures for the conduct and the format of the examinations and for student assessment 5 1.2.5 Internal stakeholders responsibilities (departments, schools, faculties, institutional leadership, individual staff members, students) 5 1.2.6 External stakeholders involvement 5 1.3 Students and external stakeholders are involved in the programme design and 5 development.
+Study programme and study programme's design and development 1.1 adequat uctures, regulations and processes for quality assurance provide the e information and data for the support and management of the me of study for all the years of study.
+5 1.2 Quality Assurance processes safeguard the quality and the fulfillment programme's purpose, objectives and the achievement of the learning out Particularly, the following are taken into consideration: 1.2.1 The disclosure of the programme's curricula to the students and their implementation by the teaching staff 5 1.2.2 The programme webpage information and material 5 1.2.3 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training 5 1.2.4 The procedures for the conduct and the format of the examinations and for student assessment 5 1.2.5 Internal stakeholders responsibilities (departments, schools, faculties, institutional leadership, individual staff members, students) 5 1.2.6 External stakeholders involvement 5 1.3 Students and external stakeholders are involved in the programme design and development.
 5 1.4 The knowledge (theoretical and/or factual) gained is of the appropriate level to which the programme of study corresponds to, according to the European Qualifications Framework (EQF).
-5 1.5 The skills (cognitive and practical) obtained are of the appropriate level to 5 which the programme of study corresponds to, according to the European Qualifications Framework (EQF).
-5 1.6 and skill consibility and autonomy (the ability of the learner to apply knowledge s autonomously and with responsibility) are of the appropriate level to he programme of study corresponds to, according to the European 5
+5 1.5 The skills (cognitive and practical) obtained are of the appropriate level to which the programme of study corresponds to, according to the European Qualifications Framework (EQF).
+5 1.6 The responsibility and autonomy (the ability of the learner to apply knowledge and skills autonomously and with responsibility) are of the appropriate level to which the programme of study corresponds to, according to the European 5

-Qualifications Framework (EQF).
-1.7 The purpose and objectives of the programme are consistent with the expected 5 learning outcomes and with the mission and the strategy of the institution.
-5 1.8 The following ensure the achievement of the programme's purpose, objectives a learning outcomes: and the 1.8.1 The number of courses 5 1.8.2 The programme's content 4 1.8.3 The methods of assessment 5 1.8.4 The teaching material 5 1.8.5 The equipment 4 1.8.6 The balance between theory and practice 5 1.8.7 The research orientation of the programme 5 1.8.8 The quality of students' assignments 5 1.9 The expected learning outcomes of the programme are known to the students 5 and to the members of the teaching staff.
-5 1.10 The teaching and learning process is adequate and effective for the 5 achievement of the expected learning outcomes.
+Qualifica itions Framework (EQF).
+1.7 The purpose and objectives of the programme are consistent with the expected learning outcomes and with the mission and the strategy of the institution.
+5 1.8 The following ensure the achievement of the programme's purpose, objectives a learning outcomes: and the 1.8.1 The number of courses 5 1.8.2 The programme's content 4 1.8.3 The methods of assessment 5 1.8.4 The teaching material 5 1.8.5 The equipment 4 1.8.6 The balance between theory and practice 5 1.8.7 The research orientation of the programme 5 1.8.8 The quality of students' assignments 5 5 1.9 The expected learning outcomes of the programme are known to the students 5 and to the members of the teaching staff.
+5 1.10 The teaching and learning process is adequate and effective for the achievement of the expected learning outcomes.
 5 1.11 The content of the programme's courses reflects the latest achievements / 4 developments in science, arts, research and technology.
-4 1.12 2 New research results are embodied in the content of the programme of study.
-4 4 1.13 The content of foundation courses is designed to prepare the students for the NA first year of their chosen undergraduate degree.
+1.12 New research results are embodied in the content of the programme of study.
+4 1.13 The content of foundation courses is designed to prepare the students for the first year of their chosen undergraduate degree.
 NA 1.14 Students' command of the language of instruction is appropriate.
-5 5 1.15 5 The programme of study is structured in a consistent manner and in sequence, 5 so that concepts operating as preconditions precede the teaching of other, more complex and cognitively more demanding, concepts.
-5 1.16 The lear ning outcomes and the content of the courses are consistent.
+5 1.15 The programme of study is structured in a consistent manner and in sequence, so that concepts operating as preconditions precede the teaching of other, more complex and cognitively more demanding, concepts.
+5 1.16 The learning outcomes and the content of the courses are consistent.
 5 1.17 The European Credit Transfer System (ECTS) is applied and there is correspondence between credits, workload and expected learning outcomes per course and per semester.
-5